01-edu/public/subjects/forum/forum-advanced-features.en.md

   - Shows the user created posts
   - Shows where the user left a like/disliked
   - Shows where the user has been commenting and the comment as well
+- You have to create a section where you wil be able to Edit/Remove posts and comments.

 We encourage you to add any other additional features that you find relevant.